serverless/enterprise/docs/running-in-cicd.md

 Follow these steps to create an access token:

 1. Login to the dashboard at https://dashboard.serverless.com/
-2. Navigate to “Secure”
+2. Open the username dropdown in the upper-right corner.
+3. Select "personal access keys" from the dropdown.
-3. Click “+ access key” button.
+3. Click “+ add” button.
 4. Provide a name and press “Create”
 5. You will be presented with the access key on the new page.